The Case of Psychosis from Anonymous

-''Back in the Summer of 2016 I was having a lot of trouble sleeping.
-There was nothing new about this my GP and I had tried so many approaches but especially at times it remained awful.
-I was probably a bit depressed not helped by not sleeping and not enough structure or activity.
-On reflection I should over the summer of been doing more and not dwelling on things, and bottling things up but it was complicated.
-One evening in late September struggling from lack of sleep I decided I would stop some disability medication (not for mental health) and see if that helped I knew the dose was high Very high and there were lots of side effects, It was not a medication I wanted at that time although it is a great medication like for managing pain the high dose makes concentration harder.
+''Back in the Summer of 2016, I was having a lot of trouble sleeping.
+There was nothing new about this.
+My GP and I had tried so many approaches but, especially at times, it remained awful.
+I was probably a bit depressed, not helped by not sleeping and not enough structure or activity.
+On reflection, I should, over the summer, have been doing more and not dwelling on things, and bottling things up but it was complicated.
+One evening in late September, struggling from lack of sleep, I decided I would stop some disability medication (not for mental health) and see if that helped.
+I knew the dose was high - very high - and there were lots of side effects.
+It was not a medication I wanted at that time, although it is a great medication, like, for managing pain.
+The high dose makes concentration harder.
 It would not work with my plans just for then.
-I thought what was the worst that could happen?...
+I thought, what was the worst that could happen?.
 I would soon find out!!

-When I saw the psychiatrist I already felt better it felt the fog had almost lifted but I was very shaken and realizing I had caused the illness I was very angry with myself.
-I had wrote it all down as the GP suggested (I think she thought I would sit in silence otherwise) but it showed me how unwell I had been.
-I think I shocked myself and some were not keen on me writing it down but I wanted to make sense of it so it had less hold on me and let me move on.
-The psychiatrist did not record my experience accurately such as stating I had been doing less for myself due to the episode.
+When I saw the Psychiatrist, I already felt better.
+It felt the fog had almost lifted but I was very shaken, and realising I had caused the illness, I was very angry with myself.
+I had written it all down as the GP suggested (I think she thought I would sit in silence otherwise), but it showed me how unwell I had been.
+I think I shocked myself and some were not keen on me writing it down, but I wanted to make sense of it so it had less hold on me and let me move on.
+The Psychiatrist did not record my experience accurately, such as, stating I had been doing less for myself due to the episode.
 Not true.
 I still feel it should have been recorded as it was.